immutable/zkevm-bridge-contracts/docs/HLA-and-Threat-Model.md

 | `invalidateNext(uint256)`                                     | `9b77ef11`        | -                            |
 | `transfer(address,uint256)`                                   | `a9059cbb`        | -                            |
 | `transferFrom(address,address,uint256)`                       | `23b872dd`        | -                            |

-## Glossary
-- **General Message Passing (GMP) bridge**: A bridge that enables the transfer of arbitrary messages between two chains.
-The GMP bridge used by the Immutable zkEVM token bridge is [Axelar](https://axelar.network/).
-- **Token bridge**: A bridge that enables the transfer of tokens between two chains, using an underlying GMP.
-The Immutable zkEVM bridge is a token bridge.
-- **Root chain**: Refers to Ethereum, which is also referred to as the L1 in this document.
-- **Child chain**: Refers to the Immutable Chain, which is also referred to as the L2 in this document.
-- **Layer 1 (L1)**: Refers to Ethereum, which is also referred to as the Root chain in this document.
-- **Layer 2 (L2)**: Refers to Immutable zkEVM, which is also referred to as the Child chain in this document.
-- **Root token**: An original token that is deployed on the Root chain.
-- **Child token**: A wrapped token that is deployed on the Child chain, which is used to represent the Root token on the Child chain.